AlexaH88/horizon-gamepedia/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
+  - Click on the Pages section under Code and Automation
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the main branch and click save
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - A ribbon display appears explaining that the deployment process has started
+  - Once the process is complete the ribbon turns green and indicates that the site has successfully published

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://alexah88.github.io/portfolio-project-1/

 ## Credits